jadecobra/python_tdd_exercises/source/functions.rst

 test_constant_function
 *********************************************************************************

-constant functions_ always return the same thing when they are called
+constant functions_ always returns the same thing when they are called

 =================================================================================
 :red:`RED`: make it fail